Environmental direct action in the United Kingdom: Road protest camps

-Wider Earth First! actions
+Wider Earth First actions

-The focus of Earth First! broadened over time to include protesting against the Manchester Airport second runway and fighting the use of genetically modified organisms.
+The focus of Earth First broadened over time to include protesting against the Manchester Airport second runway and fighting the use of genetically modified organisms.
 At the Nine Ladies stone circle in the Peak District, a camp successfully helped prevent a new quarry.

 The movement can be said to have given rise to a number of other groups, notably Reclaim the Streets and Rising Tide.
 The Land is Ours set up the Pure Genius camp on 13 acre of derelict land which had previously housed a brewery owned by Guinness company.
 The squatters, including George Monbiot, stated they had occupied the land fifty years after the successes of the post World War II squatting movement.

 Climate activism

 Direct action techniques have also been applied to climate-related issues.
 On 31 August 2006, 600 people attended a protest called Reclaim Power against carbon emissions at the coal-fired Drax power station in Yorkshire.
 The protests were coordinated by the Camp for Climate Action, a ten-day camp held near the power station.
 The campers had also blockaded a nuclear power station in Hartlepool, Teesside.

 At a later climate camp, undercover police officer Mark Kennedy encouraged activists to commit aggravated trespass at Ratcliffe-on-Soar Power Station and the trial of six people subsequently collapsed when this was revealed.

 Actions carried out by the Plane Stupid group include the grounding of planes through the establishment of a climate camp on an airport taxiway and occupations of offices belonging to airport operator BAA and short-haul airline, EasyJet.
 On 8 December 2008, the group breached the perimeter of London Stansted Airport, causing a runway to be closed for three hours and the cancellation of 56 Ryanair flights.
 The protest was in response to the announcement that a second runway would be built at Stansted and there were 57 arrests.

 Grow Heathrow is a land squat in Sipson, west London, on a site which might be demolished to build a new runway at Heathrow Airport.
 It was occupied in 2010 and partially evicted in 2019.
 Frack Off was set up in 2011, one of a number of groups set up in response to concerns about the safety of fracking and other forms of shale gas extraction.
 Following on from these groups, Extinction Rebellion was set up on 31 October 2018, after a letter was published in The Guardian voicing concerns about the ecological crisis which was signed by 94 scientists.

 A series of protests by the group Insulate Britain involving traffic obstruction began on 13 September 2021.
 The group Tyre Extinguishers deflated the tyres of sport utility vehicles (SUVs) in cities around the UK in March and April 2022.
 The Just Stop Oil coalition of climate activism groups disrupted oil terminals across England for 12 days in April 2022.
+Throughout 2022 and 2023, Just Stop Oil have continued to protest, disrupting events and slow marching.